renn0xtek9/Arithmos/doc/visual-programming/source/widgets/data/file.md

 Example
 -------

-Most Orange workflows would probably start with the **File** widget.
+Most Arithmos workflows would probably start with the **File** widget.
 In the schema below, the widget is used to read the data that is sent to both the [Data Table](../data/datatable.md) and the [Box Plot](../visualize/boxplot.md) widget.

 ![](images/File-Workflow.png)

 ### Loading your data

-- Orange can import any comma, .xlsx or tab-delimited data file or URL.
+- Arithmos can import any comma, .xlsx or tab-delimited data file or URL.
 Use the **File** widget and then, if needed, select class and meta attributes.
 - To specify the domain and the type of the attribute, attribute names can be preceded with a label followed by a hash.
 Use c for class and m for meta attribute, i to ignore a column, and C, D, S for continuous, discrete and string attribute types.
 Examples: C#mpg, mS#name, i#dummy.
-- Orange's native format is a tab-delimited text file with three header rows.
+- Arithmos's native format is a tab-delimited text file with three header rows.
 The first row contains attribute names, the second the type (*continuous*, *discrete* or *string*), and the third the optional element (*class*, *meta* or *time*).

 ![](images/spreadsheet-simple-head1.png)